DPlugins-Archive/collaboration-docs/docs/guide/getting-started.md

 ### Server Requirements

 The Collaboration plugin has a few system requirements.
-Of course, all of these requirements are satisfied by the modern hosting, so it's highly recommended that you use modern hosting to run the Collaboration plugin.
+Of course, modern hosting satisfies all of these requirements, so it's highly recommended that you use modern hosting to run the Collaboration plugin.

 You will need to make sure your server meets the following requirements: